 You can wear the Serola belt at nighttime if you have pain.

 To get into bed, sit where you want your booty to land in the bed.
 Lie down on your side and keep your knees together or squeeze a pillow between them as you bring both legs onto the bed.
 Same for getting out of bed.
 Remember to stay symmetrical with SPD in pregnancy.

-Activities that separate the knees should be avoided.
+Avoid activities that separate the knees.
 These pull on the muscles and ligaments attached to the pubic bone, causing pain.

 What are the best birthing positions?

-If you have SPD in pregnancy you might feel most comfortable giving birth on all fours, on your hands and knees.
+If you have SPD in pregnancy you might feel most comfortable giving birth on all fours, on your hands and knees, or in sidelying with one knee to your chest.
 An upright position might be comfortable as well.

 What exercises help with SPD in pregnancy?

 You’ll want to activate your core stabilizers with movement.
 This means your pelvic floor and deep transverse abdominal muscles (pelvic floor physical therapy can help with this).
 Perform a contraction when you stand up or lift your kids, etc. Here are some other tips:

 - When going up or down stairs try facing sideways one foot at a time.
 Avoid them if you can.

 - Perform modified downward dog and modified cat cow.